-(i) The Arm's-length Bargaining Perspective
+A. The Arm's-Length Bargaining Perspective

-The effect of the bull market on the supply and demand of executives
+1. The Effect of the Bull Market on the Supply and Demand of Executives

 Under the arm's-length bargaining model, compensation arrangements are the product of arm's-length transacting between executives selling managerial services and directors seeking to get the best deal for their shareholders.
 In such a market, the price can go up if (i) the value to companies of executives' services goes up (demand side), (ii) executives' reservation value (resulting in part from executives' outside options) goes up (supply side), or (iii) the job nature or requirements become more demanding or costly for executives.